archonic/limestone-accounts/README.md

 # Limestone Accounts
 [ ![Codeship Status for archonic/limestone-accounts](https://app.codeship.com/projects/eb53d150-02ea-0136-1806-3ebecea35641/status?branch=master)](https://app.codeship.com/projects/280180)

-Limestone Accounts is a boilerplate SaaS app built with Rails 5.2 and has an opinionated integration with NPM using [Webpacker](https://github.com/rails/webpacker).
-The opinions stop short of choosing a front-end framework like [React](https://facebook.github.io/react/) or [Vue](https://vuejs.org/), so you can use what you like.
-This is a work in progress.
+Limestone Accounts is a boilerplate SaaS app built with Rails 5.2 and has an opinionated integration with NPM using [Webpacker](https://github.com/rails/webpacker) and [Stimulus](https://stimulusjs.org/).

-Limestone Accounts is multitenant, meaning each account has one subscription and potentially many users.
+Limestone Accounts is multitenant, meaning each account has one subscription and potentially many users through invitations.
 If you want each user to have their own subscription, try [Limestone](https://github.com/archonic/limestone).

 ## The Stack
 The [gemset](https://github.com/archonic/limestone-accounts/blob/master/Gemfile) has been chosen to be modern, performant, and take care of a number of business concerns common to SaaS.